Product May Have Been Discontinued

-Luvsome dog food cups receives the Advisor’s second-lowest tier rating of 2 stars.
+Luvsome dog food in cups receives the Advisor’s second-lowest tier rating of 2 stars.

-The Luvsome product line includes 5 dog food cups.
+The Luvsome product line includes the 5 dog food cups listed below.

-Luvsome Grilled Chicken Flavor was selected to represent the other products in the line for this review.
+Luvsome Grilled Chicken Flavor was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Luvsome Grilled Chicken Flavor